Medical

 - Unused funds generally roll over year to year

-- However, you can lose the funds - see "What's the catch?" below
+- However, you can lose the funds - see "What you need to know" below

 - The City-owned HRA fund helps cover covered medical costs when you receive services